Adrien-Db/SigmaJS-project/README.md

 # SigmaJS-project
-Using a Json file, allows to display the corresponding graph with few features.
+Using a Json file allows displaying the corresponding graph with some functionality.

 ## Project setup